Viewing this page on your device?

 These awesome cutting printables will give your child lots of opportunity to master scissor cutting while creating lovely end-products!

-PFOT stock a range of self opening, adapted and other special scissors that are designed to help kids who struggle with scissor cutting.
+PFOT stock a range of self opening, adapted and other special resources that are designed to help kids who struggle with scissor cutting.
 Check out their resources here!

 This is an affiliate link and I receive a small commission if you purchase a product through my link.
 However, you are under no obligation to purchase anything!